lcayton/RandomBallCover-GPU/readme.txt

 Basic functionality is provided through this driver, but I recommend integrating the RBC code directly into your code for the best results.
-In particular, the best way to use the current implementation is to build the RBC once, then query it many times.
+For many applications, the RBC needs to be built only once, and then can be queried many times.

 The method requires a single parameter, the number of representatives.
-This parameter allows one to trade-off between search quality and search speed.
+This parameter allows you to trade-off between search quality and search speed.
 The best way to set this parameter is to try a few different values out; a good starting point is generally 5*sqrt(n), where n is the number of database points.
 Use the eval option (-e) to print out the error rate.
-See the paper for detailed information on this parameter.
+See the paper (Cayton, 2011) for detailed information on this parameter.

 ---------------------------------------------------------------------